CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

     ### Testing UX Stories.

     1. As a future player...
         - I want to be able to have a easily navigation experience throughout the website.
-            a) As you can see while you are surfing on the website, you will feel completly confortable with.
-The website is easy and simple, therefore, the user story and the the future experiences of the users will be joined.
+That means, I want to get as much information as I can get just on a click.
+            + Once the users get into the website they will find the name of the service **The lock door** with the logo, which will be the first clue to know what they will find along the website.

+            + Since the first moment they will have the posisbility to cheek the navigation bar to go and have a look to the different pages where they will find all the information they are looking for.
+However they have the posibility to scroll down and see each page one by one.

+            + Along each page or section the user will be able to find all the information he will need to know before playing: prices, locations, rules, wich room can suits him better to play...
+All of this in a simple and easy way without any issues.

+            + The colours and the texts have been selected very carefully to caught the attention of the user.
+Therefore the hero image is in conection to the information they will find along the site.

        - It will be essential to get a proper description of the services.
 At the same time I want to have the posibility to get in touch with them just in case I need further information about it.

-            -   As our website has been splited in different sections, the users will be able to have all the information organize in each section.
-As you can see, on our website they will be able to find prices of the services, locations, rules, a brief description of the play and also a explanation of the rooms where they will be playing...
-However to make sure about the user won't have any doubt,we have created a section where they can get in touch with the service If they want further information.
+            + As you can check when you are surfing on the website the first thing you will see is the hero image, just beside the picture you have a short text.
+Thanks to this text the user will know since the first moment what he has to do.
+Nevertheless once the user press 'About' or scroll down until the next section, he will have the posisbility to read a detailed explanation of what a scape room is, how you can play, wich rules must been followed by the players, and last but not least who is allow to play the game.

+            + The user will find the option to get in touch with the service, when they scroll down until the end of the website or when they press 'contact' on the navigation bar.
+If you do not fill all the blanks you won't be able to submit your query.

        - It will be pretty interesting If as a client I have the oportunity to see reviews and some experiences of other people.

-            - All the information in our website is clear and simple so everybody will be able to understand how the service is working.
-We wanted to be clear and honest with the user so they will have all the information on the website: prices, rules, locations, reviews...

-       -
+I will need to know more than one opinion to trust in the services.

+            + The future player will have the option to see what people think about us and our rooms or services.
+This will be handy for the user as it will help him to make his own conclussions and decisions.
+.

-    2. - As the main manger of The lock door..
+    2. As the main manger of The lock door..
-       - I need an eye catching website to impress the future clients.
+        - I need an eye catching website to impress the future clients.As much interesting the website is, more people will be joining our games.

+       - I want a simple and unique website where the client will be able to have all the information together without issues.
+The option to Get in touch with the service will be completely necesary because of the interest we have to give a personal service to the customers.

+       - I want to show to the future clients some reviews to let them know how our services are.
+I want to be able to have a feedback with the players to see how merry they are with the services or which detail we can imrpove for our future clients.

             - When we were designing the website we were very careful when we picked the pictures, images and texts.
 We have designed the website to create some doubts and questions to the users about what they will find while they will be surginf on our web.
 Also the name of the servide **The lock door** could be pretty enigmatic, that is the reason why we truly believe the usser will be surprise and completely hook up to our website.

        - I want a simple and an unique website where the client will be able to have all the information just with a click.